tari-project/rfcs/src/TIP-0002_tari_community_charter.md

 This charter may be amended through the same process required for strategic decisions: open discussion, a Final Comment Period, and Council approval.

-Any amendment affecting Council powers, member selection, removal, stipend calculation, or amendment procedures shall require community ratification by a two-thirds supermajority of verified core contributors, following the public discussion and Final Comment Period.
+Any amendment affecting Council powers, member selection, removal, stipend calculation, or amendment procedures shall require community ratification by a two-thirds supermajority of contributors who meet the Contribution Rubric threshold defined in Article VI, following the public discussion and Final Comment Period.
+The Council shall maintain a public register of eligible contributors.

 When this charter no longer serves the protocol, the community shall have both the power and the duty to change it.